Asgard-DP/KaseiCoin-Crowdsale/README.md

 # KaseiCoin Crowdsale

-Smart Contract On Locla Ethereum Blockchain that deploys crowsdale contract to purchase KaseiCoin 'KAI' or KasieCoin Tokens.
+Smart Contract On Local Ethereum Blockchain that deploys crowsdale contract to purchase KaseiCoin 'KAI' or KasieCoin Tokens.

 In this assigment we will be using blockchain Technology to define a new Crypto Currency to colonize Mars .